Times Beach, Missouri: Double disaster

 In 1972, Times Beach hired Bliss to oil its 23 miles of dirt roads (due to lack of funding, Times Beach was unable to pave its roads).
 For $2,400, Bliss sprayed approximately 160,000 gallons of waste oil in Times Beach over a period of four years.
 The release of the leaked EPA document in 1982 was the first time that Times Beach had learned of its contamination.
 Residents felt betrayed and publicly criticized the EPA for not informing them of the toxic hazards around their homes.
-Since Times Beach had the largest population out of the listed sites, it logically became the subject of national media attention.
+The uproar became the subject of national media attention.

 With pressure from the public, the EPA soon began an investigation of Times Beach.
 Soil sampling was fortuitously completed on December 3, 1982, a day before Times Beach suffered its worst flood in history when the Meramec River breached its banks and rose over 14 feet above flood stage.
 The residents of Times Beach were evacuated, and by the time the waters began to recede, the EPA had concluded its analysis.
 Results revealed dioxin concentrations as high as 0.3 ppm along the town's entire network of roads.

 Buyout and cleanup efforts

 On December 23, 1982, the CDC publicly recommended that Times Beach not be re-inhabited.
 Officials were uncertain about the health effects of extensive dioxin exposure and even more uncertain of how to rid an entire town of dioxin.
 Because the town was situated on a flood plain, officials were further concerned that subsequent flooding would spread the contamination beyond control.

 Discussions of a federal buyout commenced on January 7, 1983, when President Ronald Reagan created the Times Beach Dioxin Task Force, which consisted of representatives from the EPA, CDC, Federal Emergency Management Agency (FEMA), and Army Corps of Engineers.
 During a press conference on February 22, 1983, the EPA announced that the federal government would pay $33.0 million of the estimated $36.7 million cost to buy out the 800 residential properties and 30 businesses of Times Beach.
 The remaining $3.7 million would be the responsibility of the state.

 By 1985, Times Beach's entire population of well over 2,000 residents had been relocated, and Governor John Ashcroft had issued an executive order for the town's dis-incorporation.

-Since it contained over 50 percent of the dioxin in the state of Missouri and because it was no longer inhabited, Times Beach was the logical choice for the placement of a new incinerator.
+After evacuation, Times Beach was the logical choice for the placement of a new incinerator.
 The construction of the incinerator began in June 1995.
 Once built, it burned more than 265,000 tons of dioxin-contaminated materials from across the state.
 The cleanup of Missouri was completed in 1997 and had cost close to $200 million.